-Baby blues are a very common reaction after childbirth, especially among new moms.
+Dealing with postpartum depression?
+The baby blues is a very common reaction after childbirth, especially among new moms.
 It usually manifests itself in the form of mood swings, anxiety, crying spells, and difficulty sleeping.
-Most women have baby blues from the first two or three days after delivery, and it may last up to two weeks.
+Most women have postpartum depression during the first two or three days after delivery, and it may last up to two weeks.

 However, sometimes, baby blues last longer than they should.
 They may also be more intense than normal.
 When this happens, it becomes a form of depression called postpartum depression.